burnpiro/erdem.pl/content/posts/2022/2022-04-integrated-gradients/integrated-gradients.md

 IntegratedGrads_{i}(x) ::= (x_{i} - x'_{i})\times\int_{\alpha=0}^1\frac{\partial F(x'+\alpha \times (x - x'))}{\partial x_i}{d\alpha}
 $$

-The original definition of Integrated Gradients is incalculable (because of integral).
-Therefore, the implementation of the method uses approximated value by replacing the integral with summation:
+The original definition of Integrated Gradients is incalculable (because of the integral).
+Therefore, the implementation of the method uses approximated value by replacing the integral with the summation:

 <figcaption>Equation 2</figcaption>